 Certificate Programs: Certificate in Hospitality; Certificate in Culinary Arts; Workforce Certificate in Commercial Foods and Culinary Arts

 #33.
-The International Culinary School at the Art Institute of Fort Lauderdale-Fort Lauderdale, Florida
+Culinary School at the Art Institute of Tampa

-Degree Programs: AS in Culinary Arts; AS in Baking and Pastry
+Degree Programs: AA in Culinary Arts; AA in Baking and Pastry; BA in Culinary Management

 Diploma Programs: Culinary Arts or Baking and Pastry

 #32.
-Culinary Institute of Savannah at Savannah Technical College-Savanna, Georgia
+Culinary Institute of Savannah at Savannah Technical College

-Degree Program: AAT in Culinary Arts, AAT in Culinary Baking and Pastry Arts
+Degree Programs: AA in Culinary Arts, AA in Culinary Baking and Pastry Arts

-Diploma Program: Culinary Arts Diploma; Culinary Baking and Pastry Arts Diploma
+Diploma Programs: Culinary Arts Diploma; Culinary Baking and Pastry Arts Diploma

 #31.
-The International Culinary School at the Art Institute of Atlanta-Atlanta, Georgia
+The International Culinary School at the Art Institute of Atlanta